TiboM10/acronym-generator/README.md

   gensim
   pronounceable

-  Also requires the enwiki-20190320-words-frequency.txt from https://github.com/IlyaSemenov/wikipedia-word-frequency
+  Also requires a wikipedia-scraped dataset of wordfrequencies, like the enwiki-20190320-words-frequency.txt from https://github.com/IlyaSemenov/wikipedia-word-frequency

 Creates a vectors.kv file on first use if this file is not cloned

-  These last two files are too big to upload
+  These last two files are too big to upload, the wordfrequencies dataset has to be downloaded manually from the above repo